Chocolate, ginger and orange Easter cake - The Field

-Easter requires a chocolate fix but if cloying eggs are not your first choice try Philippa Davis' chocolate, ginger and orange Easter cake
+A proper chocolate fix is an Easter requirement but bypass the gaudily wrapped, cloying eggs.
+Try Philippa Davis' chocolate, ginger and orange Easter cake

-Easter time calls for a chocolate fix.
-But if you can’t bear another chocolate egg, Philippa Davis has an alternative.
-This chocolate, ginger and orange Easter cake is loaded with chocolate and perfectly moist.
-And it makes a fantastic party centrepiece, guaranteed to impress your guests.
+There are ways to consume cocoa this Easter without unwrapping yet another chocolate egg.
+Put aside time this long weekend to bake Philippa Davis’ chocolate, ginger and orange Easter cake.
+Simple to make, loaded with chocolate and perfectly moist, make this your new Easter Sunday staple.

 If you would rather abandon chocolate altogether this Easter bank holiday weekend, try basque cake with Easter spices.
 Supremely squidgy, it is the perfect teatime treat.